WR-PN-002

 Structure accumulating through repetition, variation, and local interaction.

-This work begins as a simple system: a grid of discrete units, each either filled or empty.
-After a conversation around Random Order, I was interested in asking AI to generate a similar structure—something governed by simple rules, but open to variation.
+This work begins as a simple system: a 3 × 3 grid of discrete units, each either filled or empty.
+After a conversation around Random Order, I became interested in asking AI to generate a similar structure — something governed by simple rules, but open to variation.

-A finite combinatorial logic underpins the structure — a system capable of generating a complete set of permutations, though here it is only partially explored.
-By introducing small shifts—removals, interruptions, uneven densities—the surface moves away from uniformity.
+A finite combinatorial logic underpins the structure: a system capable of producing 512 possible configurations, though here this possibility space is only partially explored.
+By introducing small shifts — removals, interruptions, uneven densities — the surface moves away from uniformity.
 Rather than designing specific compositions, the process becomes one of observing how local changes accumulate.

-Patterns begin to suggest themselves—clusters, lines, densities—but never fully resolve into a fixed structure.
-The eye searches for meaning, reading fragments as symbols or signals, though no single interpretation holds.
+Patterns begin to suggest themselves: clusters, alignments, densities — but never fully resolve into a fixed structure.
+The eye searches for meaning, reading fragments as symbols, codes, or signals, though no single interpretation holds.